Road Maintenance

 Pavement Markings

-Though most Township roadways are unmarked, more heavily traveled areas such as North Forge Road and Hoffer Road require annual painting and upkeep of its markings.
-Street edge lines, center lines and crosswalks are repainted every year with a latex paint integrated with glass beads to provide reflectivity.
+Most Township roadways are unmarked.
+However, more heavily traveled areas require annual painting and upkeep of their markings.
+Street edge lines, center lines and crosswalks are typically repainted every year with a latex paint integrated with glass beads to provide reflectivity.
 Other street markings such as turn arrows, stop bars and in some areas, crosswalks, a thermoplastic material is laid.
 This material can withstand higher traffic flows and snow removal operations allowing them to be replaced every 3-5 years.

-A sign is put in place after a traffic study has been performed and a Township ordinance is adopted, whether it’s a stop sign, speed limit, or no parking sign.
+Whether it’s a stop sign, speed limit, or no parking sign, there must be a traffic study and Township ordinance in order to install a new sign.
 A desire to control speed in a problem area does not warrant the placement of a stop sign.
 In many cases, frequent stopping actually poses drivers to increase their speeds in order to make up that time stopped.
-The frequent misuse of signs breeds disrespect and elusiveness to any others needed to maintain safety among roadways.

 All signs must remain clearly visible for motorists.
-Property owners are responsible for keeping any vegetation growing nearby clear of the sign face and post.
-Also, we encourage the prompt report of any damaged or vandalized sign to North Londonderry Township for immediate repair or the Police Department (717) 838-5276 if caught in the act.
-Unfortunately, signs are often stolen, defaced or destroyed and the suspects are hard to find afterwards.
+Property owners are responsible for keeping any vegetation clear of the sign face and post.
+Also, we encourage the prompt report of any damaged or vandalized sign to North Londonderry Township or the Police Department (717) 838-5276 if caught in the act.`